 - Slow or stopped heartbeat.

 What should I do if someone has taken too much medicine?

-- If the person is having trouble breathing, the operator may ask if you are trained in cardiopulmonary resuscitation (CPR).
-You might be asked to perform CPR if you are trained to do so.
+- If the person is having trouble breathing, the 911 operator may ask if you are trained in cardiopulmonary resuscitation (CPR).
+If so, you might be asked to perform CPR.

-- After calling 911, stay with the person until emergency services arrive, even if the person wakes up.
+- Stay with the person until emergency help arrives, even if the person wakes up.

-Anyone suspected of taking an overdose of opioids should see a doctor and may need to be considered for counseling and further treatment as appropriate.
+Anyone suspected of taking an overdose of opioids should see a doctor right away.
+He or she may need to be considered for counseling and further treatment.

 Can an opioid overdose be reversed?

 Naloxone (brand name: Narcan) is a medicine that blocks the effects of opioids.
 It quickly reverses the breathing problems that result from an opioid overdose.
 Naloxone can be given as a nasal spray or by injection to a person who has overdosed.